-Central Bank Activity, Rates and Inflation – In March the Federal Reserve increased the Federal Funds rate, a widely expected move, to a range of 1.50% to 1.75%.
+Central Bank Activity, Rates and Inflation – The Federal Reserve is on track to increase short-term interest rates four times this year.
 Despite an expanding economic and employment situation, rates remain relatively low and modest inflation numbers have given the Fed room to act gradually.
 There is a widely held expectation that rate increases will continue over the next few years; however, the frequency or number of hikes is less clear.

 Please note that it is the intent of your Plan to be 404(c) compliant.
 This means that you will receive sufficient information through various documents to make initial and ongoing investment decisions and that Plan fiduciaries are relieved of liability for losses resulting from participants’ investment decisions.